by Pretesh Biswas, APB Consultant

 - Knowledge sharing

 - To disseminate and preserve the organization’s experiences.
-A typical example would be a technical specification, which can be used as a base for design and development of a new product or service.
+A typical example would be a technical specification, which can be used as a base for the design and development of a new product or service.

 Documented Information has the following sub-clauses:

 The Organization’s QMS must include all documented information required by ISO 9001 and the documented information determined by the organization as being necessary for the effectiveness of the QMS.
 The extent of documented information can differ from one organization to another due to the size of the organization and its type of activities, processes, products, and services; complexity of processes and their interactions; competence of persons.